meili/Aceso/README.md

 ```

-4.Pls copy the class to be fixed to Fix project, and reserve the package name, e.g., the class to be fixed named 'com.mogujie.aceso.demo.MainActivity', the MainActivity in fix project should reserve the package name as 'com.mogujie.aceso.demo.MainActivity'.
+4.Pls copy the class to be fixed to Fix project, and reserve the package name, e.g., the class to be fixed named  `com.mogujie.aceso.demo.MainActivity`, the MainActivity in fix project should reserve the package name as `com.mogujie.aceso.demo.MainActivity`.

 5.Fix you bug in Fix project.

-6.Pls. add @FixMtd above the method to be fixed once methodLevelFix is set.
+6.Pls. add `@FixMtd` above the method to be fixed once methodLevelFix is set.

-7.Execute command 'gradle acesoRelease(or acesoDebug)' to generate the patch package, the patch would be generated under directory build/outputs/apk
+7.Execute command `gradle acesoRelease(or acesoDebug)` to generate the patch package, the patch would be generated under directory build/outputs/apk

 8.Deploy the patch to the target phones.

 ## Demo
 1.Compile and install aceso-demo, press the test button, the 'not fix' would be displayed

-2.Execute command 'gradle acesoRelease(or acesoDebug) in project 'aceso-demo-fix'
+2.Execute command `gradle acesoRelease(or acesoDebug)` in project 'aceso-demo-fix'

-3.Use 'adb push' command to push the apk generated to path '/sdcard/fix.apk'
+3.Use `adb push` command to push the apk generated to path '/sdcard/fix.apk'

 4.Press fix button on the phone